 Ellen Phethean is a poet, playwright and editor and co-founder of Diamond Twig press.
 Ellen's first full collection of poetry, Breath was shortlisted for the London New Poetry Award.
 It is now back in print, from Red Squirrel Press, who also published her second collection, Portrait of the Quince as an Older Woman, and have now published her new book, Ren and the Blue Hands.

-Now Ellen has published another novel, Hom, in installments on this website.
-She says "It's unusual in that it is written in poems but it uses dialogue, monologue and dialect and is meant to read like mini installments of a novel," and she has been posting new episodes twice a week.
-Read more about Hom here, or use the monthly archives to start at the beginning (read from the bottom up!
+Smokestack books published Wall, Ellen's first novel for teenagers written in poems; her second novel, Hom, was published in installments on this website.
+She says "It's unusual in that it is written in poems but it uses dialogue, monologue and dialect and is meant to read like mini installments of a novel."
+Read more about Hom here, or use the monthly archives to start at the beginning.

-Use the diamonds to find your way around this site: and if you can't find what you are looking for, check the Site Map, which includes a full list of our authors, and our publications, which we hope you'll buy.
+Use the diamonds to find your way around this site: and if you can't find what you are looking for, check the Site Map.